 ABOUT SOBRIETY FOUNDATION

 Founded in 2012, Sobriety Foundation, formerly SOL Scholarship Foundation, helps adults residing in Utah, with substance use disorders with sober living costs through scholarships.
 Substance misuse is one of the critical public health epidemics of our time.
-In the 2016 Division of Substance Abuse and Mental Health Annual Report, it showed that 134,172 adults in Utah needed treatment for drug or alcohol dependence, but the public system could only serve 13,400 individuals.
-Due to limited funding, we currently can only fund 23% of our applicants.
+Between 2000 and 2021, Utah lost 4,881 loved ones to prescription opioid overdose deaths.
+Currently, 11 people die each week in the state of Utah from overdoses and one person dies every 5 minutes from overdoses in the nation.
+Due to limited funding, we currently can only fund 40% of our applicants.
+Utah is the 20th state in the Nation for Overdose deaths.
+It is one of the 22 states with an overdose rate higher than the national average.

 Addiction requires long-term, ongoing care.
 Successful recovery often involves making significant changes to one’s life to create a supportive environment that avoids substance use or misuse cues or triggers.
 This can involve changing jobs or housing, finding new friends who are supportive of one’s recovery, and engaging in activities that do not involve substance use.
 When the Foundation awards a recipient, the individual is placed in sober living housing with individuals on the same path which helps them resist relapse and rebuild lives that may have been devastated by years of substance misuse.